For the most complete and up-to-date information on on-campus housing, please see the Office of Residence Life website.

 - Undergraduate Students (including exchange students)

-- Undergraduate international students will be able to move into their dorms on August 16, 2016 in order to attend international orientation.
+- Newly admitted undergraduate international students staying on campus will be able to move into their dorms on August 22, 2017 in order to attend international orientation.

 - Graduate Students (including exchange students)